neilgmacy/JacksonDatabindDemo/README.md

 ## The Model Classes

 Create a POJO for each model object that you want to map to a JSON object.
-In this project these are
+In this project these are `User` and `Friend`.

 Each property in the class will be mapped to a JSON property:

 ```
 private String mId;